s-hinz/03_course_project/README.md

 ### 2. Tidy data set
-Script **run_analysis.R** reads the previously downloaded and extracted raw data, creates a tidy data set as per the code book and writes it into file **tidy_dataset.txt**
+Script **run_analysis.R** reads the previously downloaded and extracted raw data, creates a tidy data set with columns as per the code book and writes it into file **tidy_dataset.txt**
+The tidy data set includes both training- and test-data.
+It includes one row per subject and activity performed.
+Only measures that have either *mean()* or *std()* in their name were included into the result data set.
+The value that is included in a column of the result data set is the average of the respective measure for the subject/activity.

 If needed **tidy_dataset.txt** can be loaded into R using command "read.table("tidy_dataset.txt", header=TRUE)".